mmeendez8/mmeendez8.github.io/_posts/2024-12-23-preference-alignment.md

 2. **Supervised fine-tuning (SFT):** This is the step where we fine-tune the model to a specific task.
 This can be a chatbot, a summarizer, a translator, etc. We need labeled data for this step.
 3. **Preference Aligment:** Force the model to follow a specific set of rules or preferences.
 Like do not using offensive language, do not generate fake news, etc.

 Nowadays, the first step is done by companies with access to massive amounts of data and computational resources such as Anthropic, OpenAI, Meta, etc. We usually refer to these as **Base Models**, and those that have been fine-tuned to follow a specific task as **Instruct Models**.
-See, for example, [Qwen/Qwen2-7B](https://huggingface.co/Qwen/Qwen2-7B) and [Qwen/Qwen2-7B-instruct](https://huggingface.co/Qwen/Qwen2-7B-Instruct).
+See, for example, [Qwen/Qwen2-7B](https://huggingface.co/Qwen/Qwen2-7B){:target="_blank"}{:rel="noopener noreferrer"} and [Qwen/Qwen2-7B-instruct](https://huggingface.co/Qwen/Qwen2-7B-Instruct){:target="_blank"}{:rel="noopener noreferrer"}.

 A simple example of a dataset used for supervised fine-tuning can be a chatbot dataset like the one below: